livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 ### 5.2 Manager

-A manager is a backend component that owns a narrow, explicit responsibility and exposes a stable interface for that responsibility.
+`manager` is a backend component that owns a narrow, explicit responsibility and exposes a stable interface for that responsibility.

 Constraints: